keenbytes/hooked-jenkins/README.md

 # github-webhookd
 Tiny API that triggers Jenkins builds from GitHub Webhook

-**This project is no longer maintained and it is broken.
-One of the dependent libraries is retired**
+> ⚠️  The project is really old and have not been maintained for years, and it is probably bad code.
+However, some code snippets regarding Jenkins might be useful.

 ## CLI
 The following CLI commands are available: